systemd/systemd/docs/USER_RECORD.md

 popular in the web communities, which hopefully should make it easy to link user credential data from the web and from local systems more closely together.

+Please note that this specification assumes that JSON numbers may cover the full integer range of -2^63 … 2^64-1 without loss of precision (i.e. INT64_MIN … UINT64_MAX).
+Please read, write and process user records as defined by this specification only with JSON implementations that provide this number range.

 ## General Structure

 The JSON user records generated and processed by systemd follow a general